amaiya/onprem/MSWindows.md

 ## Using WSL2 (with GPU Acceleration)

-(These steps for WSL2 were contributed by @dvisser.)

-This has been on two Windows Home 11 systems:

-1. A custom-built minitower PC with ASUS motherboard a GeForce RTX 3060 (12 GiB VRAM)
-2. An HP Victus laptop PC with a GeForce RTX 3050 Ti (4 GiB VRAM)

-### Install Ubuntu 22.04 WSL Instance
+### Install Ubuntu WSL2 Instance

 This is quite simple to do.
-At a command prompt: `wsl --install -d Ubuntu-22.04`
+Example: At a command prompt: `wsl --install -d Ubuntu-24.04`

-Ubuntu 22.04 is a preference of the author, not a requirement.
-Almost any instance type with a modern enough Python version will work just fine.
-However, the NVIDIA GPU section below has only been tested on Ubuntu 22.04 instances.

 Once the environment started for the first time, WSL works just like a native Ubuntu installation.
 If you have an NVIDIA device supporting CUDA, you can even use it to run models faster.

-### Setting Up CUDA for Onprem on Your WSL Instance
+### Installing OnPrem.LLM on WSL2

 1. Install up-to-date NVIDIA drivers.
 Instructions are [here](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#getting-started-with-cuda-on-wsl).
 2. Run these commands: